stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 #### Special business rules

 - Modifying or creating a permission with the "own" action is forbidden
-- Assigning the "admin" action to everyone is forbidden (ie: assignee = null)
+- Combining the "admin" action with an authenticated assignee is forbidden (ie: assignee = `urn:ngsi-ld:Subject:authenticated`)
+- Combining a non "read" action with a public assignee is forbidden (ie: assignee = `urn:ngsi-ld:Subject:public`)
 - Creating a permission with the same assignee and target as an existing permission result in a conflict

 #### Create a permission